 Dog owners will have to manage a case of canine diarrhea at one point or another.
-Diarrhea is somewhat common in dogs and is usually a result of your dog eating something that disagrees with its stomach.
+Dog diarrhea is somewhat common and is usually a result of your dog eating something that disagrees with its stomach.

 However, diarrhea can be dangerous to your dog’s health if it does not stop quickly—dehydration is a real threat in these cases.
 For this reason—and because you don’t want to deal with stinky messes—you’ll want to try and put a stop to the problem as quickly as you can.